asardaes/dtwclust/cran-comments.md

 ## Update to version 2.0.0
 * More parallel support and some extended functionality.
 * New classes and some new generics.
 * Dropped some formal parameters.
-Still supporting them via ...
+Still supporting them via ellipsis.

 ## Test environments
 * Local Windows 10, R 3.2.3